Facebook Just Messed With Your Head And You're Still Going Back For More

 The real experiment, though, might just be that Facebook wants to know how far it can push users before they actually quit using the social network.

 I’m being facetious here, but in all seriousness, after the outrage so many felt after yesterdays’ news, how many people actually quit Facebook because of it?
-I’m guessing almost none, and that highlights something extremely interesting about our collective relationship with the social network
+I’m guessing almost none, and that highlights something extremely interesting about our collective relationship with the social network: We’ll never quit.

 If that’s the case, then Facebook has become as deeply embedded into our lives as pay TV, driving a car, owning a smartphone, and other services and activities that we’ve come to see as essential.
 What that means is that we’ll most likely stick with Facebook no matter what, which gives Facebook an extraordinary amount of power over us.